louisdewar/tutorial_web/USAGE.md

 The options are like the web-server except it also takes an output dir where all the files will be put.

 `./tutorial_web build -i COURSE_FOLDER -s static -o OUTPUT_DIR`

+## Warning on hosting in production

+Loading assets and linking to other tutorials requires **relative paths**, unfortunately this causes issues under certain hosting servers under certain scenarios.
+This happens because tutorials are hosted under `/{LANGUAGE}/{COURSE_NAME}/index.html`, quite often `index.html` may get omitted such that it becomes `/{LANGUAGE}/{COURSE_NAME}/` which is still fine.

+The problem occurs when that path becomes `/{LANGUAGE}/{COURSE_NAME}` (without the ending slash), since paths are now relative to the directory above which breaks the assumptions in those links.

+There may be more robust solutions in future but for now you should check to make sure your hosting server doesn't cause this problem.